-(1) The Assisted Living Facility Governing Authority.
+The Specialty Care Assisted Living (1)

+Facility Governing Authority.

-- (a) An assisted living facility shall have an identified sole proprietorship, corporation, partnership, limited partnership, or other business entity that is its governing authority, or it shall have a designated individual or group of designated individuals who serve as its governing authority.
-A facility must give complete information to the Department identifying: - 1.
-Each person who has an ownership interest of 10 percent or more of the governing authority. - 2.
-Each person or entity who has an ownership interest of 10 percent or more in the real property or building used by the assisted living facility to offer its services. - 3.
-Each officer and each director of the corporation if the governing authority is a corporation. - 4.
-Each partner, including any limited partners, if the governing authority is a partnership. - (b) The governing authority shall submit any changes to the information listed above to the Department within 15 days of the change. - (c) Responsibility of Staff to Governing Authority.
+(a) A specialty care assisted living facility shall have an identified sole proprietorship, corporation, partnership, limited partnership, or other business entity that is its governing authority, or it shall have a designated individual or group of designated individuals who serve as its governing authority.
+A facility must give complete information to the Department identifying:

+1. Each person who has an ownership interest of 10 percent or more of the governing authority.

+2. Each person or entity who has an ownership interest of 10 percent or more in the real property or building used by the specialty care assisted living facility to offer its services.

+3. Each officer and each director of the corporation if the governing authority is a corporation.

+4. Each partner, including any limited partners, if the governing authority is a partnership.

+(b) The governing authority shall submit any changes to the information listed above to the Department within 15 days of the change.

+(c) Responsibility of Staff to Governing Authority.
 The administrator, medical staff, facility personnel, and all auxiliary organizations shall be directly or indirectly responsible to the governing authority.
-For the purposes of these rules, auxiliary organizations include but are not limited to licensed or certified outside providers, consultants, management companies that are not the facility license holder. - (d) The governing authority is responsible for appointing and supervising the administrator who is responsible for overall management and the day-to-day operation of the facility.
-Under no circumstances shall the facility operate without a licensed administrator for greater than 45 days. - (e) Policies.
+For the purposes of these rules, auxiliary organizations include but are not limited to licensed or certified outside providers, consultants, management companies that are not the facility license holder.

+(d) The governing authority is responsible for appointing and supervising the administrator who is responsible for overall management and the day-to-day operation of the facility.
+Under no circumstances shall the facility operate without a licensed administrator for greater than 45 days.

+(e) Policies.
 The governing authority shall be responsible for establishing and implementing written policies for the management and operation of the facility and shall be responsible for development of, and adherence to, procedures implementing those policies.
 The policies and procedures shall be made available to residents, any guardians, next of kin, sponsoring agency(ies), or representative payee(s).
-All residents shall be informed of new policies or changes in existing policies that may have bearing on the residents.
+All residents shall be informed of new policies or changes in existing policies that may have bearing on the resident.
 All residents shall be provided a copy of such policies at least 30 days prior to the policies taking effect.
 Policies shall cover the following:

-- (i) Facility responsibility to protect all residents from abuse, neglect, and exploitation. - (ii) How allegations of abuse, neglect, and exploitation will be handled by the facility. - (iii) Resident confidentiality. - (iv) Admission and continued stay criteria. - (v) Discharge criteria and notification procedures for residents and sponsors. - (vi) Facility responsibility when a resident's personal belongings are lost. - (vii) What services the facility is capable and not capable of providing. - (viii) Medication management. - (ix) Infection control. - (x) Meal service, timing, menus and food preparation, storage, and handling. - (xi) Fire safety and emergency plan, fire drills, fire alarm system, sprinkler and fire extinguisher checks, and disaster preparedness. - (xii) Staffing and conduct of staff while on duty. - (xiii) Oxygen administration and storage if used in the facility. - (xiv) Dietary Policies.
-The dietitian, with the approval of the administrator, shall develop written policies and procedures for the guidance of all personnel handling food as outlined by the most current Food and Drug

-Administration Food Code published by the U.S. Department of Health and Human Services.
+(i) Facility responsibility to protect all residents from abuse, neglect, and exploitation.

+(ii) How allegations of abuse, neglect, and exploitation will be handled by the facility.

+(iii) Resident confidentiality.

+(iv) Admission and continued stay criteria.

+(v) Discharge criteria and notification procedures for residents and sponsors.

+(vi) Facility responsibility when a resident's personal belongings are lost.

+(vii) What services the facility is capable and not capable of providing.

+(viii) Medication management.

+(ix) Infection control.

+(x) Meal service, timing, menus and food preparation, storage, and handling.

+(xi) Fire safety and emergency plan, fire drills, fire alarm system, sprinkler and fire extinguisher checks, and disaster preparedness.

+(xii) Staffing and conduct of staff while on duty.

+(xiii) Oxygen administration and storage if used in the facility.

+(xiv) Dietary Policies.
+The dietitian, with the approval of the administrator, shall develop written policies and procedures for the guidance of all personnel handling food as outlined by the most current Food and Drug Administration Food Code published by the U.S. Department of Health and Human Services.
 The facility shall develop and implement dietary policies and procedures to meet the needs of the residents in the facility.
 In addition to other matters deemed necessary by the facility, dietary policies shall address: